NesiciCoding/webAppRSG/README.md

 # webAppRSG
-School web made for a
+School web made for a class.